-If the airbag system develops a fault, the warning light will flash and then remain illuminated until the fault has been diagnosed and cleared.
+If the airbag system develops a fault, the warning light will flash and then come ON and remain on until the fault has been diagnosed and cleared.

 Report the fault to a Jaguar Dealer immediately.

 It is safe to drive the vehicle; however, in an accident the airbags may not operate.